John Small (cricketer): Style and technique

-Small rarely bowled but was considered "an admirable fieldsman, always playing middle wicket" and "as active as a hare".
+Small rarely bowled but was "an admirable fieldsman, always playing middle wicket", and "as active as a hare".

 It is sometimes said that Small invented the straight bat, replacing the old curved bat in the 1760s after bowlers started pitching the ball instead of skimming or trundling it.
-It is more accurate to say that he was the first batsman to master the use of the straight bat and that he subsequently manufactured them in his workshop.
+It is more accurate to say that he was the first batsman to master the use of the straight bat, and that he subsequently manufactured them in his workshop.

 Family and personal life

 John Small's tombstone in the churchyard at St Peter's Church, Petersfield.

 Nyren says that Small was "a remarkably well-made and well-knit man of a handsome countenance and honest expression".

 He was married and had at least five children including three daughters who died in childhood (see photograph of the family's tombstone).
 His wife Ann (born c.1739) died on 22 November 1802, aged 63.
 His two sons, Jack and Eli, also played senior cricket.
 Mrs Ann Small was a vociferous supporter of the Hambledon team and was a regular attendee at its matches, often travelling with the team to away games too.

 Outside cricket, Small's profession was originally a cobbler but he later expanded his business to include the manufacture of cricket bats and balls.

 Small was musical and could play both the fiddle and the double bass.
 One of his greatest admirers was the cricket patron John Sackville, 3rd Duke of Dorset, who, when learning of Small's musical skills, sent him "a handsome violin".
 Small returned the favour by sending the Duke a present of two newly made cricket bats and balls.